idekerlab/cellmaps_utils/cellmaps_utils/ifimage_readme.txt

 a Calreticulin antibody (to label the endoplasmic reticulum, "yellow" channel), a Tubulin antibody (to label Microtubuli, "red" channel), and an antibody against a protein of interest (a different antibody / protein for each well, "green" channel).
-In the green channel, for each well, one of 95 proteins was stained with an antibody from the proteinatlas.org project.
+In the green channel, for each well, each one of the proteins was stained with an antibody from the proteinatlas.org project.

 The .tsv file describes each image in the data set.
 Each row represents one image.